Clinical Psychologist, Las Vegas, NV

 I completed an American Psychological Association accredited, predoctoral internship in clinical psychology through Cornerstone Behavioral Health, where I received specialized training in evidence-based, psychodynamic psychotherapy and psychoanalytic theory, as well as the evaluation and treatment of adults living with co-occurring severe mental illness and developmental disabilities in a private residential facility.
 During my internship, I also provided a year of substance abuse treatment in a community mental health center setting, in addition to providing community members with individual and marital therapy in a private practice setting.

 I completed my postdoctoral work in forensic and correctional psychology through California Correctional Health Care Services (CCHCS), where I continued to enjoy success in working with underserved, behaviorally challenging and culturally diverse “treatment resistant” populations within a residential setting.
 In 2012, I was a recipient of the National Register of Health Service Psychologists Early Career Psychologist scholarship.
 I retired in 2015 from CCHCS as a Senior Supervising Psychologist managing the daily operations of a mental health department in a maximum security setting.
 I also served as the Director of Clinical Training, and clinical supervisor, for pre-licensed psychologists and social workers seeking post-graduate experience in corrections.

 Outside of my private practice as a Clinical Psychologist in Reno, NV, I am currently Vice President of the A.K.
 Rice Institute for the Study of Social Systems (AKRI), and serving a second three-year term as an elected member of the Board of Directors.
-In this role, I also serve as appointed member of the AKRI Executive Committee, appointed Chair of the Internal Relations Committee, and a member of the Academic Research and Publication Committee.
+In this role, I also serve as a member of the AKRI Executive Committee, appointed Chair of the Internal Relations Committee, and a member of the Academic Research and Publication Committee.
 In addition to my leadership within the national organization of AKRI, I am currently serving a three-year term as an elected member of the Board of Directors for Grex, the West Coast Affiliate of the A.K.
 Rice Institute.